πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 CPU (Processor)

-Controls the program and performs calculations.
+Runs the program and does the calculations.

 Memory (RAM)